edmophia/DQN/README.md

-# DQN
+# DQN with pytorch
-An implementation of DQN and its basic variants
+A pytorch implementation of DQN and its basic variants.